latexcgi/latexcgi.github.io/README.md

 ## Github-Pages repository

-This site is now just use for experimenting with various things.
+This site is now just used for experimenting with various things.

 You may be looking for a live host of the latexcgi server, please use https://texlive.net